dstroud/subsequence/README.md

 Subsequence is a chord-based sequencer with a harmonizer function that is fed from an external CV source.
 With it, you can quickly create up to 4 chord progressions, sequence those into a composition using the Pattern Arranger, then send the chords out over i2c and CV 1-3 while CV 4 carries the output of the harmonizer.
 Even if you don't have polyphonic sound sources, the harmonizer is a fun way to explore adding chord-based structure to your Eurorack system.

 IMPORTANT: Subsequence requires multiple scenes to operate!
-The "Launcher" scene is mandatory and must be used to load the scene variants which are tuned for the following i2c-capable modules:
+The "Launcher" scene is mandatory and must be used to load the scene variants which are tuned for the following chord-producing modules:

 - Just Friends
 - Disting EX SD Multisample
 - Disting EX Poly Wavetable Synth
 - i2c2midi (requires [Teletype I2M BETA 2 firmware](https://github.com/attowatt/i2c2midi/tree/main/firmware/teletype_firmware))
+- Plaits (requires alternate firmware to enable Teletype chords)

-If you don't have any i2c modules, any of the above variants will still output CV and triggers equally well.
+If you don't have any of the above modules, any version will still output CV and triggers equally well.

 Two versions of the Launcher are included depending on whether you have an i2c2midi (I2M) module or not: